nf-core/sarek/README.md

 	G15511	0	normal	/preprocessed/G15511.normal__1.md.real.bam	/preprocessed/G15511.normal__1.md.real.bai	/preprocessed/G15511.normal__1.recal.table
 	G15511	1	tumor	/preprocessed/G15511.tumor__1.md.real.bam	/preprocessed/G15511.tumor__1.md.real.bai	/preprocessed/G15511.tumor__1.recal.table

-All the files are the Preprocessing/CreateRecalibrationTable/ directory, and by default a corresponding TSV file is also deposited there.
+All the files are in the Preprocessing/CreateRecalibrationTable/ directory, and by default a corresponding TSV file is also deposited there.
 Generally, to get MuTect1 and Strelka calls on the preprocessed files should be done by:
 ```bash
 	nextflow -c local.config run MultiFQtoVC.nf --sample Preprocessing/CreateRecalibrationTable/mysample.tsv --steps recalibrate,MuTect1,Strelka